 This beautiful lagoon is surrounded by limestone rock formations and is close to Nat Nat Beach.

 3. Small Lagoon

 Incredible turquoise waters welcome you to Small Lagoon.
 Here, you are able to rent canoes and paddle between the limestone formations that make up the lagoon.

 It’s peaceful and surprisingly silent, despite the crowds that fill it.
 Small Lagoon was also our lunch stop for the day where we were served fresh mussels, chicken, salad, rice, and fruit.

-What to bring to El Nido Island Hopping
+What to Take Island Hopping in El Nido

 - Wet bag to keep your cash and personal belongings dry as the boat does get wet.
 These bags cost around 350 PHP for a 20L bag that you can buy in El Nido.